Lukawie98/TicTacToe.cpp/README.md

 - medium level, the player or the computer randomly starts, the computer tries to win when there is a possibility, and also to block the player from winning,
 - hard level, the computer always starts from the middle field and according to the algorithm tries to win the game, attention one wrong move and you lost.

-The project is very simple, its main goal was to learn object-oriented programming and create the first multi-file program.
+The project is very simple, its main goal was to learn Object Oriented Programming and create the first multi-file program in Visual Studio Code, as well as to improve the use of the basic elements of the C++ language, such as loops, arrays, string, enum, switch cases, pseudo-randomness, working on relationships and managing functions, as well as learning to use SOLID and correct patterns.

 ## Technologies Used
 The whole project is written in C++ language and uses such libraries as: